dustyroom-studio/quibli-doc/_docs/stylized-lit-shader.md

 {:.image-caption}
 *Stylized Lit Shader — Height Gradient parameters*

-**TIP.** In a _City_ Demo scene the _Height Gradient_ is sometimes used as a subtle pseudo ambient occlusion, particularly on the electric poles and houses, which otherwise would have looked kind of detached from the pavement.
+**TIP.** In a _City_ Demo scene the _Height Gradient_ is sometimes used as a subtle pseudo ambient occlusion, particularly on the bottom of electric poles and houses, which otherwise would have looked kind of detached from the pavement.
 {: .notice--info}

 **TIP.** If your scene has some kind of a bloom effect, raising the intensity of the HDR of _Specular_, _Rim_, _Height Gradient_ parameters create a glowing effect.
 It can contribute to the anime look greatly.